YUMI Legacy

 How to Defragment an ISO File

-1. Select your Drive.
+1. Select your drive in Defraggler.

-3. Press Defrag Checked to begin defragmenting the ISO.
+3. Press Defrag Checked to begin defragmenting.

-defragment an ISO File
+Defragment an ISO File